 I operate best on hormones I don’t produce.
 Most women call that menopause.
 I call it transition.

-are my own, not a guide to trans experience.
+These fragments are my own, not a guide to trans experience.
 Some will relate to parts.
-Others won’t.
+Others won't.

 There’s a temptation to cherry-pick the past, to emphasize one particular story-arc, associate myself with the proper stereotypes, and prove I was born this way — a girl from my first breath.

 In the final years before my transition, I was begging the pieces to fit perfectly.
 I wanted a narrative that could prove my gender, once and for all.
 That story doesn’t exist.

 A friend asks me what it means to be a woman.
 I have no idea.
 What does it mean for you to be your gender?

 Dysphoria is a subtle, grumpy, subconscious beast — like an upset stomach, or the anger you feel when you haven’t eaten.

 There’s no instruction manual, or arrow pointing you are here.
 Your hunger doesn’t take the time to stop and explain itself before making you frustrated.

 I watch Eddie Izzard, and think maybe I’m an action transvestite, but the lazy kind, who has no time for makeup, and finds dresses unflattering.

 Megan asks if I’ve been a good boy this year.
 I’m not very good at being a boy, if that’s what you mean.
 She says I’m genderqueer, so I attend the Trans and Genderqueer Poetry Symposium.